ncl427/IBN-Manager/README.md

 * Make intents according to their policies
 * Compile intents into json format
 * Send them to ONOS controller
+* Maintain database for each intent
+* Provide functionality to delete intent specific to mac address

 ## Host To Host intent ONOS
 Host to Host intent provide  the simple connectivity intent which enables the connectivity between two hosts.